StamTheo28/youtube-dashboard/README.md

 ## License
-This project is licensed under the XYZ License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.